 - It will not be necessary for persons of different generations or opposite sex, except for spouses (or those living as spouses) to occupy the same bedroom; - Two children of the same sex may share a bedroom.
-CMHA/CSB may grant a larger bedroom size to accommodate different generations (ten years or greater); - A single head of household shall not be required to share a bedroom with his/her children; and, - A single individual with no other children who informs CMHA/CSB that she is pregnant at the time of her housing referral may be assigned a 2-Bedroom unit (see above on pregnancy considerations).
+CMHA/CSB may grant a larger bedroom size to accommodate different generations (ten years or greater); - Children of opposite sex, other than very young children, may not be required to occupy the same bedroom or living/sleeping room; - A single head of household shall not be required to share a bedroom with his/her children; and. - A family that consists of a pregnant woman (with no other persons) must be treated as a two-person family.
+(24 CFR § 982.402(b)(5))